-The first-year seminar program serves a unique and central role in Furman University’s core curriculum.
-Furman devotes intensive faculty and library resources to the FYW: only twelve students are in each seminar (Furman is one of only five colleges in the nation that provides the personal learning experience of a seminar this small) and a librarian is assigned to work individually with each class.
-The FYW teaches you to be a clear and concise writer and adept researcher both at the college level and for the professional world.
+The first-year writings seminar program serves a unique and central role in Furman University’s core curriculum.
+Furman devotes intensive faculty resources to the first-year writing seminar (FYW): a professor teaches only twelve students in each seminar.
+In fact, Furman is one of only five colleges in the nation that provides the personal learning experience of a seminar this small.
+In addition, a member of the library faculty is assigned to work individually with each class.
+The FYW seminar teaches you to be a clear, concise, and persuasive writer able to conduct independent research and convey ideas with intellectual acuity.
+Our writing seminars equip you with the tools necessary for succeeding at the college level and in the professional world.

-What can I expect from my first year seminar at Furman?
+What can I expect from my first-year writing seminar at Furman?

 - First-year writing seminars develop your skills in critical thinking and logical argument through a process of writing, rethinking, and rewriting.

-- Writing seminars are not just discussion classes; you will spend time workshopping with your writing in class, conferring with your professor about your work, and learning to edit your peers’ (and your own) writing.
+- Writing seminars are not just discussion classes; you will work on your writing in class, confer with your professor about your work, and learn to edit your peers’ (and your own) writing.

-- College level research skills and experiences are emphasized in the writing seminar.
-You will work with a librarian assigned to your specific seminar to develop your facility with research.
+- College-level research skills and experiences are emphasized in the writing seminar.
+You

-- The first-year writing seminars will also address other key competencies of academic writing such as citation formatting, grammar and punctuation, and academic integrity.
+- Key competencies of academic writing such as citation formatting, grammar and

 punctuation, and academic integrity are reviewed and practiced.